grepdisc/kindfools/_pages/writeon.md

 - March 14, 2023 workshop info [available here](https://www.facebook.com/events/1637487610014641) and [write up here](/writing/third-write-on/)
 - Thank you to [Fitz Books and Waffles](https://www.fitzbooks.net) for hosting our March 16th in-person workshop.
 - Thank you to [MHA WNY](https://mhawny.org) for hosting our March 30th workshop.
 - Thank you to everyone who joined our April 4th virtual workshop.
+[Write up here](/writing/third-write-on/)
 - Thank you to everyone who joined our April 11th workshop at Sol Rise Farm and Cultural Arts Center.